Your cookie preferences

 There is currently no specific energy help available from the government.
 Previously, support was available in the form of the Energy Bills Support Scheme (a £400 discount on energy bills for all UK households) which was designed to help customers get through the 2022-23 winter.

-There are currently no similar support measures being planned for the 2023-24 winter, but there are more general cost-of-living payments available for those on certain benefits.
+There are no similar support measures available, but there are more general cost-of-living payments available for those on certain benefits.

 How did we get here?